46 Weird Facts Most People Don’t Know

 You can see four states from the top of Chicago’s Willis Tower

 From the top of the former Sears Tower on a clear day, you can see about 40 to 50 miles away—beyond Illinois and out to Indiana, Michigan, and Wisconsin.
-Don’t miss these other 50 interesting facts about basically everything.
+Now that your brain is filled with these weird facts, check out these other 100 interesting facts about basically everything.